tsarchghs/Flastell/README.md

 # Flastell
-Flastell is an open-source email service
+Flastell is an open-source messaging service.